Thailand Culture

 What language do Thai people speak?

 You'll hear the Thai language spoken in the streets.
 Learning a few Thai words and phrases like wai and khop khun ka (thank you) can help you earn respect from the locals.
 While Thai is the official language, English is widely spoken and is the lingua franca in tourism.
-English-speaking travellers will find it easy to converse with locals, especially in tourism hot spots like Bangkok, Chiang Mai, and the southern islands.
+English-speaking travellers will find it easy to converse with locals, especially on Thailand tours or in tourism hot spots like Bangkok, Chiang Mai, and the southern islands.